 The public participation schedule shall provide for outreach to Federal, State, Tribal wildlife, land management and regulatory agencies.
-In addition, the public participation schedule shall also provide for outreach to citizens, affected public agencies, agencies responsible for natural resources, environmental protection, conservation and historic preservation, representatives of public transportation employees, freight shippers, providers of freight transportation services, private providers of transportation, representatives of users of public transportation, representatives of users of pedestrian walkways and bicycle transportation facilities, representatives of the disabled and other interested parties with responsible opportunities to be involved in the development of the long-range transportation plan.
+In addition, the public participation schedule shall also provide for outreach to citizens, affected public agencies, agencies responsible for natural resources, environmental protection, conservation and historic preservation, representatives of public transportation employees, freight shippers, providers of freight transportation services, private providers of transportation, representatives of users of public transportation, representatives of users of public transportation, representatives of users of pedestrian walkways and bicycle transportation facilities, representatives of the disabled and other interested parties with responsible opportunities to be involved in the development of the long-range transportation plan.